Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 rules = lambda x: (x / 1) % ([1/4, 1/2, 1/2], [1/4, 1/4, 1/2])
 ```

-## View a list of note intervals and note durations for a chord type
+## View note interval list and note duration list for a chord type

 ```python
 a = C('Dmaj7')

 ## View a list of note intervals for a chord type
 >>> print(a.interval)
 [0, 0, 0, 0]